sc-ventures/cloudbreak-documentation/docs/common/clusters-access.md

 #### Hardware

-This section includes information about your cluster instances: instance names, instance IDs, instance types, their status, funny qualified domain names (FQDNs), and private and public IPs.
+This section includes information about your cluster instances: instance names, instance IDs, instance types, their status, fully qualified domain names (FQDNs), and private and public IPs.

 #### Tags